-Don Cupitt's most recent book is Creative Faith, 2015.
+Don Cupitt’s most recent book is Ethics in the Last Days of Humanity, 2016.
 He has recently given up public activity but may write a little more yet, if his health permits.

 Since 2009 he has slowly been developing a new view of Jesus as "the Prometheus of Morality".
 As his opponents said, Jesus really was a rebel, who took the power of creating morality from Heaven and gave it to us humans.
 Thus he opened the way to the death of God.

 Eighteen of Cupitt’s recent books have been translated into Chinese, and he has enjoyed visiting two Chinese Universities.
 The reason for this move to the East is that, whereas in the West Cupitt is read mainly in Theology faculties and is therefore regarded as impossibly heretical, in China he is read as Philosophy and gets a much fairer hearing.
 Thus for Cupitt there is, paradoxically, more religious freedom in China than in the West.
 He is seen as writing somewhere between Christianity, Buddhism and French-style postmodernism, and his present religion of "solar" commitment to ordinary life makes sense to many people in China, which has never been much attracted to other-worldy, dogmatic religion.

 He has recently deposited the bulk of his archive at Gladstone's Library, HAWARDEN, Flintshire, CH5 3DF, UK.
 Gladstone's Library, which was formerly known as St Deiniol's Library, is a residential library, especially of theological books.